Skip to main content

 Delete a Planting

 If you create a Planting by mistake and want to delete it, navigate to its Planting Details page (see above for instructions) and tap the Trash icon in the navbar.
-That will bring up the Delete Planting dialog:
+That will bring up the Delete Planting screen:

 As you can see, deleting a Planting also deletes all Observations, Tasks, and Outcomes associated with that Planting.